Utkarsh0902/biorms-sensor-interface/README.md

 # Remote Monitoring System for Biogas Plants

 ## Overview
-This Repository contains code for the sensor interfacing and the online dashboard of the RMS.
+This Repository contains code for the sensor interfacing of the RMS.